mylesmharrison/toronto_neighbourhoods/README.md

 # toronto_neighbourhoods

+Original Post 2016/03/19:
-Chloropleths of Toronto Neighbourhood populations using R
+- Chloropleths of Toronto Neighbourhood populations using R

-Backlink to blog post: http://www.everydayanalytics.ca/2016/03/plotting-choropleths-from-shapefiles-in-R.html
+- Backlink to blog post: https://www.r-bloggers.com/2016/03/plotting-choropleths-from-shapefiles-in-r-with-ggmap-toronto-neighbourhoods-by-population/

-Data from Toronto Open data: http://www.toronto.ca/open
+Updated 2023/02/01 with mapping in geopandas and folium